thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 102]

-Object with language identifiers of all installed dictionaries as keys (for example :value:`en-US`) and a boolean value, indicating whether that dictionary is enabled for spellchecking or not.
+A *dictionary object* with entries for all installed dictionaries, having a language identifier as *key* (for example :value:`en-US`) and a boolean expression as *value*, indicating whether that dictionary is enabled for spellchecking or not.

 .. api-header::
    :label: object